RetroSoftwareRepository/swift-browser/README.md

     ./gradlew lint test

-# Midori for Windows
+# Swift Browser for Windows

 ## For Linux developers

 ### Dependencies

-Midori for Windows is compiled on a Linux host and MinGW stack.
+Swift Browser for Windows is compiled on a Linux host and MinGW stack.
 For the current build Fedora 18 packages are used.
 Packages needed are listed below:

     yum install gcc vala intltool